Stockholm Central Station: Commuter train station

-The commuter trains go on their own tracks along Ostkustbanan via Tomteboda, and after Karlberg Station they go underneath the other tracks to avoid conflict with long-distance and regional trains.
+The commuter trains go on their own tracks along Ostkustbanan via Tomteboda, and after Karlberg railway station they go underneath the other tracks to avoid conflict with long-distance and regional trains.
 After the centre, they join the Stockholm connection railway to the south, which has had two tracks since 1871.
-In 2006, a decision was finally made to construct Citybanan, a new track in a tunnel, and Stockholm City Station, a new station for commuter trains below T-Centralen.
+In 2006, a decision was finally made to construct Citybanan, a new track in a tunnel, and Stockholm City railway station, a new station for commuter trains below T-Centralen metro station.
 The construction was started in January 2009 and was completed in 2017.

 Bus

 A bus terminal called Cityterminalen is located adjacent to the main station, directly connected by a short pedestrian tunnel.